top of page

 How do I make a request for leave of absence in term time?

-1. You need to complete a leave of absence request form, which is attached to this web page, at least four weeks before the start of the holiday.
-This form is also available to download from www.wolverhampton.gov.uk
+1. You need to complete a leave of absence request form, which is attached to this web page, at least four weeks before the start of the holiday/requested leave.

 2. The completed form must then be sent to the school for approval.